-Customer Relationship Management (CRM) is key to a business's success.
-The industry, however, is at the cusp of innovation and change, making a company's ability to keep up equally important.
+Customer relationship management (CRM) is key to a business’s success.
+The industry, however, is on the cusp of innovation and change, making a company’s ability to keep up equally important.

-CRM solutions are at a transition.
-Whereas businesses once adopted CRM solutions based on industry trends, newer solutions aim to better speak to a company's customer base and provide salespeople with the exact tools they need to succeed.
+CRM solutions are in transition.
+Whereas businesses once adopted CRMs based on industry trends, newer solutions aim to better speak to a company’s customer base and give salespeople the exact tools they need to succeed.
 [Read related article: How to Choose the Right CRM Software]

-Nikolaus Kimla, CEO and founder of Pipeliner, a CRM startup used by more than 600 companies worldwide and named one of the top CRM software by Baylor University’s Hankamer School of Business, explained how CRM solutions have changed over the past few years.
+Nikolaus Kimla, CEO and founder of Pipeliner – a CRM used by more than 600 companies worldwide and named one of the top CRMs by Baylor University’s Hankamer School of Business – explained how CRM solutions have changed over the past few years.

 For decades, a similar scenario has been carrying on in the CRM industry, Kimla said.
 “Powerful software giants – that elsewhere had revolutionized corporate computing – developed CRM solutions that were so dazzling in their complexity and features that information technology (IT) executives came to believe they had to be the ideal solutions.”

-Taking the advice of IT executives, decision makers approved purchases of sophisticated CRM solutions and wrote them off as a cost of doing business.
-On the frontlines, however, were salespeople who actually used the CRM software in the real world, yet had never been consulted regarding what they actually need in such software to effectively and efficiently do their jobs, Kimla said.
+Taking the advice of IT executives, decision-makers approved purchases of sophisticated CRM solutions and wrote them off as a cost of doing business.
+On the front lines, however, were salespeople who actually used the CRM software in the real world, yet had never been asked what they actually needed in such software to effectively and efficiently do their jobs, Kimla said.

 It became evident that the widely accepted CRM solutions had shortcomings, leading to a new paradigm for CRM systems, one which is rapidly being adopted by forward-looking companies today, Kimla said.